Benazir Bhutto: Charges of corruption

-Later life and death
+Later life

 Negotiating a return to Pakistan

-The US and UK had supported Musharraf because of his role in assisting their War on Terror—especially the War in Afghanistan—but they gradually lost faith in his ability to rule successfully.
+The US and UK had supported Musharraf because of his role in assisting their war on terror—especially the War in Afghanistan—but they gradually lost faith in his ability to rule successfully.
 His domestic popularity was slipping; a mid-2007 poll gave him only a 26% approval rating.
 In 2007, mass anti-Musharraf protests broke out in what was known as the Lawyers' Movement.
 Pakistan was also experiencing growing levels of violence from Islamist militants, such as the Siege of Lal Masjid.
 Official figures held that eight suicide bombings took place in 2006 and 44 in 2007.
 The US government increasingly saw Bhutto as an important figure who could help to constrain Pakistan's domestic problems.
 They nevertheless wanted a power-sharing deal and did not want Musharraf removed from power completely, regarding him as a vital ally in their War on Terror.